gearoenix/gearoenix/README.md

-You can do whatever you want to do with it as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that because I'm currently seeking for a job in the graphic and game-engine fields.
+You can do whatever you want to do with it as long as you take responsibility of all of its consequences, **But** If you used it and it was useful for you, please make an acknowledgment and promotion for this project and me, I'm really need that, because I'm currently seeking for a job in the graphic and game-engine fields.